Timmy Failure: Mistakes Were Made: Production

 On April 25, 2017, it was reported that director Tom McCarthy was in talks to direct an adaptation of Stephan Pastis' novel Timmy Failure for Walt Disney Pictures.
 McCarthy was expected to write the film's screenplay with Pastis and Jim Whitaker was set to serve as a producer.
 On February 8, 2018, it was announced that the film would premiere on Disney+, Disney's streaming service that launched in late 2019.

 On June 9, 2017, it was initially reported that the film would go through pre-production from June 26 through September 15, 2017 with sixty days of filming following in Louisiana.
 The film was set with a budget of $42 million, with $32 million of that being spent in-state.
 That included an estimated $10 million on Louisiana payroll.

 Filming took place during the week of June 27, 2018, in Surrey, British Columbia, Canada, where a set was constructed made to look like a border crossing between the United States and Canada.
 Production continued in Surrey on July 5, 2018, at the local Cloverdale Fairgrounds, where a scene was shot where a vehicle travels through a house.
 Principal photography and additional filming took place from July 27 through September 8, 2018 in Portland, Oregon.

 On July 31, 2018, it was announced that Ophelia Lovibond had been cast in the role of Patty Failure.
 On January 24, 2019, it was reported that Craig Robinson had been cast in the film.

 Release

 Timmy Failure: Mistakes Were Made had its world premiere at the Sundance Film Festival on January 25, 2020, and was released on Disney+ on February 7.
-It was released on digital retail platforms on September 26, 2023 following the removal of the Disney+ release in May of that year due to cost cutting measures being put in place.
+The film was removed from Disney+ on May 26, 2023, amidst a Disney+ and Hulu content removal purge as part of a broader cost-cutting initiative under Disney CEO Bob Iger.
+It was, however, re-released on multiple VOD platforms on September 26, 2023.